 Houston draws thousands of visitors every year with its business conferences, rich blend of Texan and Mexican culture, space program, and famous rodeos.
 Whether you’re bringing a group into this sprawling city, a Houston charter bus rental is one of the easiest ways to get around.
 Whether you’re escorting college students to the Space Center or taking clients to see professional bull riders, National Charter Bus would love to help you navigate Houston.

 The charter buses in our network come with features like climate control and plush seats so you can travel through the Houston heat in comfort.
-Check out our pricing guide to get a rough idea of what your bus might cost.
+Check out our pricing guide to get a rough idea of what your charter bus rental might cost.
 And when you’re ready for an accurate quote instead of just an estimate, our 24/7 team will be happy to assist you at 713-234-6591.

 Whether you’re escorting a mock trial team to a competition, attending a trade show, taking your kids to a soccer tournament or planning a wedding, you need group transportation you can trust.
 National Charter Bus takes pride in finding qualified drivers and modern charter buses to meet all of our clients’ needs.